Git-SunilYadav/ZapChat/README.md

 17) As a user, I should be able to see a text field to type messages at the bottom of the chat.

-18) As a user, I should be able to delete any messages I sent.

 ## Model Design